Finding A Narcissistic Personality Disorder Therapist For Mental Health Support

 Transference-focused psychotherapy typically emphasizes reflection and increasing a client’s understanding of their internal states and the ways these states may impact how they interact with others.

-With TFP, a therapist may help clients develop perspective-taking and emotional regulation skills, which can address NPD symptoms such as shame, inferiority, envy, humiliation, entitlement, defensiveness, grandiosity, and aggression.
+With TFP, a mental health professional may help clients develop perspective-taking and emotional regulation skills, which can address NPD symptoms such as shame, inferiority, envy, humiliation, entitlement, defensiveness, grandiosity, and aggression.

 Schema-focused therapy

 Like cognitive behavioral therapy, schema-focused therapy is often used to treat various mental health conditions.
-It focuses on schemas, defined as thoughts and behavior patterns learned at a young age.
+This type of talk therapy focuses on schemas, defined as thoughts and behavior patterns learned at a young age.
 Because schemas are often ingrained, people can be unaware of such patterns and how they may affect their lives.

 Schema-focused therapy may benefit people with narcissistic personality disorder, as current research understands the disorder to potentially develop based on early childhood experiences.
 Schema-focused therapy for NPD often focuses on several cognitive distortions associated with narcissistic thinking, such as perfectionism; the idea that one is devalued by others; and a rigid, unchanging, “black and white” sense of the world.

-Research demonstrates that online therapy may be just as effective as traditional in-person therapy for treating a range of mental health conditions, including personality disorders.
+Research demonstrates that online therapy may be just as effective as traditional in-person therapy for treating NPD and a wide range of mental disorders.
 One study found that online delivery of cognitive behavioral therapy, one of the most common treatments for NPD, resulted in “high patient satisfaction.”

 Takeaway